What does preventive care include?

 Are there different types of fillings?

-Yes, there are two broad categories of dental fillings: metal filling and composite (tooth-colored) fillings.
+Yes, there are two broad categories of dental fillings: amalgam (metal) and composite (tooth-colored) fillings.

 Amalgam: The classic “silver” filling is an effective, long-lasting treatment for dental decay.
 Amalgam, or silver, fillings are made with mercury, silver, tin and copper.